 A housing deposit is required to reserve housing.
 The deposit balance must be maintained at a $100 level at the beginning of every academic year.
 Property deposits are used to cover costs associated with damage to property and other housing related charges.

-- Students who are otherwise eligible to live off-campus and do not return to campus housing the following academic year (semester) will notify the Campus Life Office by the following dates to avoid forfeiture of the property deposit:
+- Students who are otherwise eligible to live off-campus and do not return to campus housing the following academic year (semester) will notify the Student Affairs office by the following dates to avoid forfeiture of the property deposit:

-- Seniors (4th year students) who cancel after the deadline but before the semester classes begin will be assessed a $400 cancellation fee and forfeit the property deposit.
+- Third and fourth-year students (or beyond) who cancel after the deadline but before the semester classes begin will be assessed a $400 cancellation fee and forfeit the property deposit.

 - Under certain circumstances such as participation in a university-sponsored off-campus program (i.e., domestic or study abroad) or withdrawal from the university, students may be eligible for a refund.
 All current university refund policies will apply.